Melilot: benefits, dosage, contraindications

-Melilot is a biennial plant belonging to the Fabaceae family, commonly found in Europe.
-It grows in calcareous or slightly salty soils and adapts to altitudes up to 2200 meters.
-Its stems can reach one meter in height, bearing trifoliate leaves and fragrant yellow flowers grouped in clusters, blossoming from May to September and highly appreciated by bees, hence the name "meli" meaning "honey".
-Historically, melilot was already mentioned by ancient medicine figures like Hippocrates and Dioscorides for its effects on stomach and liver pains.
+Melilot is a biennial plant of the Fabaceae family, common in Europe.
+It grows on calcareous or slightly saline soils and adapts to altitudes up to 2200 meters.
+Its stems can reach one meter in height and bear trifoliate leaves and fragrant yellow flowers gathered in clusters, blooming from May to September and much prized by bees, hence the name "meli" meaning "honey".
+Historically, melilot was already mentioned by figures of ancient medicine such as Hippocrates and Dioscorides for its effects on stomach and liver pain.
 In the Middle Ages, its sedative properties were recognized.
-The flowering tops of the plant are the parts used in phytotherapy.
-Melilot is rich in coumarins, especially melilotin which gives it mild anticoagulant properties.
+The flowering tops of the plant are the parts used in herbal medicine.
+Melilot is rich in coumarins, notably melilotin which gives it mild anticoagulant properties.
 It also contains flavonoids such as kaempferol and phenolic acids such as salicylic acid.
 These components contribute to its veno-lymphatic effects, reducing inflammation and improving microcirculation.
-Modern uses of melilot extend to the treatment of venous insufficiency, lymphedemas, and hemorrhoids.
-Its extracts are standardized to contain at least 0.3% coumarin, ensuring efficacy and safety in its therapeutic applications.
+Modern uses of melilot extend to treatments for venous insufficiency, lymphedema and hemorrhoids.
+Its extracts are standardized to contain at least 0.3% coumarin, thereby ensuring efficacy and safety in its therapeutic applications.

 Scientific name(s)